 In 2009, well before it had a name, the concept for CloudBees emerged through impassioned discussions between Sacha Labourey and François Déchery, that were supported and energized by long-time friend and advisor Bob Bickel.

 CloudBees was formally founded in April 2010 with a talented group of engineering Bees (Adrian Brock, Ryan Campbell, Michael Neale and Vivek Pandey) as well as a financial, administrative and chief multi-tasking Bee (Laurence Poussot).
 The team was soon expanded by several acquisitions, most notably of InfraDNA, a company founded by Kohsuke Kawaguchi and Stax, a company founded by Spike Washburn.

 Fast forward.
-CloudBees now has a full hive of Bees and four main offices - Los Altos (CA), Boston (MA), Richmond (VA) and Brussels (Belgium).
+CloudBees now has a full hive of Bees and three main offices - San Jose (CA), Richmond (VA) and Brussels (Belgium).

 The Bees, from investors to employees, share a strong background in the open source business model and enterprise application development and deployment.
 Our vision is to provide a range of continuous delivery products, powered by Jenkins, that enable enterprise organizations to accelerate time to market.